Consumer Medicine Information

 Keep this medicine where children cannot reach it.

-Remove the needle immediately after you have taken your injection.
+Remove the needle immediately after you have given your injection.

 Use a new needle for each injection.